 - Family.
-Includes but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status, and can be further defined in RRHA Policy. - A family with or without children (the temporary absence of a child from the home due to placement in foster care is not considered in determining family composition and family size) - An elderly family or a near-elderly family - A displaced family - The remaining member of a tenant family - A single person who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a tenant family. - Family rent to owner.
-In the voucher program, the portion of rent to owner paid by the family. - Family self-sufficiency program (FSS program).
+Includes but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status, and can be further defined in RRHA Policy. - A family with or without children (the temporary absence of a child from the home due to placement in foster care is not considered in determining family composition and family size) - An elderly family or a near-elderly family - A displaced family - The remaining member of a tenant family - A single person who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a tenant family.

+Family rent to owner.
+In the voucher program, the portion of rent to owner paid by the family.

+- Family self-sufficiency program (FSS program).
 The program established by RRHA in accordance with 24 CFR part 984 to promote self-sufficiency of assisted families, including the coordination of supportive services (42 U.S.C.
 1437u). - Family share.
 The portion of rent and utilities paid by the family.
 For calculation of family share, see 24 CFR 982.515(a). - Family unit size.
 The appropriate number of bedrooms for a family, as determined by RRHA under RRHA subsidy standards. - Federal agency.
 A department of the executive branch of the federal government. - Foster child care payment.
 A payment to eligible households by state, local, or private agencies appointed by the state to administer payments for the care of foster children. - Full-time student.
 A person who is attending school or vocational training on a full-time basis (carrying a subject load that is considered full-time for day students under the standards and practices of the educational institution attended).
 See 24 CFR 5.603. - Funding increment.
 Each commitment of budget authority by HUD to RRHA under the consolidated annual contributions contract for RRHA program. - Gender identity.
 Actual or perceived gender-related characteristics. - Gross rent.
 The sum of the rent to owner plus any utility allowance. - Group home.
 A dwelling unit that is licensed by a state as a group home for the exclusive residential use of two to twelve persons who are elderly or persons with disabilities (including any live-in aide).
 (A special housing type: see 24 CFR 982.615-614.) - Disable.
 Any condition or characteristic that renders a person an individual with disables.
 (See person with disabilities.) - HAP contract.
 The housing assistance payments contract.
-A written contract between RRHA and an owner for the purpose of providing housing assistance payments to the owner on behalf of an eligible family.
+A written contract between RRHA and an owner for the purpose of providing housing assistance payments to the owner on behalf of an eligible family. - Head of household.
+The adult member of the family who is the head of the household for purposes of determining income eligibility and rent.